 - Even if you feel like working from your bed, make sure to place your laptop on a laptop stand.

-- If you still feel the news is causing you anxiety, you could take health supplements like Lemon balm, Omega-3, Multivitamins, or even CBD supplements from Joy Organics, Spruce, or Living Better CBD.
+- If you still feel the news is causing you anxiety, you could take health supplements like Lemon balm, Omega-3, Multivitamins, or even CBD supplements from Joy Organics and Spruce.

 We as humans are programmed to detect and avoid threats, so it’s no wonder why we’re addicted to seeking out troubling news these days.
 It’s essential to try to do whatever we can to bring positivity to our days and the people around us.
 It can be difficult to not be in a negative headspace and feel unfocused during these strange times when the news is so disconcerting, but staying glued to our phones and checking for constant updates will only make our fear grow.